TomasHubelbauer/npm-not-recognizer/README.md

 does not survive the reboot (which user PATH generally does but maybe something wonky is going on with working around its length issue which makes it unstable across reboots).

-Maybe the solution is to install NVM for all users (I am the only user of this computer).
-But then agian, can I even do that?
+I thought maybe the solution is to install NVM for all users (I am the only user of this computer), but there is no such option in the installer.
+So for now, the reinstall-NVM solution works and I will have to do this monkey dance after each reboot.
+Which is not that often so it's not bothersome enough to actually solve it yet.

-- [ ] Find out
+In the future, I might try to:

+- `nvm uninstall` followed by `nvm install` of the same version to change the binary of Node and NPM
+  - You can tell this worked by the OS prompting you to give the binary network access again, after which `npm start` works again
+  - Right now this is what the NVM reinstall sort of does I think, because I installed in different PATH so the binary was different, too
+- Uninstalling NVM and installing Node directly to see if that fixes it, because right now I just need one version
+- Abandoning web development in favor of moving to a cabin in the Alps with a nice fireplace, a lot of books and no people